 Instead, when they used the words “equal” and “liberty,” those words had a very specific, limited shorthand meaning.
 It was only later that those same words made thoughtful people recognize what equality and liberty really meant.

-That’s not what the phrase meant in 1776 or the years leading up to that.
-Back then, it had a purely political meaning: Kings, who had always been deemed the anointed of God, and aristocrats, who were long accepted as the “betters” of everyone from birth onward, were neither God’s anointed nor any other man’s “better.”
+The colonists, however, rejected this framing.
 As a matter of political hierarchy, said the colonists, there were no men who were born with political rights greater than any other men.
-This idea was the logical follow-up of the more limited ideas of the Levellers, a political movement from more than 100 years before, during the English Civil War that had ended with a king’s beheading in 1649 and, in 1689, led to the English Bill of Rights from which much of our Bill of Rights was drawn.
+This idea was the logical follow-up to the ideas that the Levellers, a political movement from more than 100 years before, held during the English Civil War.
+That war ended with a king’s beheading in 1649 and, in 1689, led to the English Bill of Rights from which much of our Bill of Rights was drawn.

-The Founders simply restated a core English idea: White men were entitled to liberty, which meant representative government.
-The opposite of liberty was having a government that made decisions for you without you having a voice in that government.
+The Founders simply restated a core English idea: White men were entitled to liberty which, in their case, meant a voice in a representative government.
+The opposite of liberty was having a government making decisions for you without your having a say.
 Thus, taxation without representation was the antithesis of liberty.
-Had these White men been represented in Parliament, they would have had to accept those taxes if Parliament nevertheless voted to impose them.
+The colonists were still acknowledging the rule of law because the corollary to their demand for liberty was that, if they’d been represented in Parliament, they would have accepted taxes if a fully representative Parliament nevertheless voted to impose them.

 Ultimately, the Founders and the people supporting their vision had a very narrow understanding of both equality and liberty.
 They were not being hypocrites to deny these blessings to women and Blacks who had never previously been encompassed within the notion of British political equality and liberty.
 That’s how the shorthand worked.
 End of story.

-However, as well all know, these words have meaning separate from the shorthand.
-They can also mean, as we understand them today, that all human beings are created equal.
+However, as well all know, “equality” has a meaning separate from the shorthand.
+It can also mean, as we understand them today, that all human beings are created equal.
 Certainly, the Bible says that, and the colonists were both literate and religious.